Tufts CS 117 (Fall 2023):

 No other books are required, but several you might want to consider.
 Michael Kerrisk's book The Linux Programming Interface: A Linux and UNIX System Programming Handbook is a great reference on Unix/Linux programming, and its introductions to topics like TCP/IP and Sockets are among the best I've seen.
 A few chapters will be assigned as reading.
-It is available on Safari books, and you can read it there for free if you prefer.
+It is available on the online O'Reilly Books system, and you can read it there for free if you prefer.

 We'll be doing some advanced C++ Programming.
 You should be able to learn what you need from online sources, but some students may prefer a good paper reference.
 The most detailed, if not necessarily the easiest to navigate, is The C++ Programming Language: Special Edition by Bjarne Stroustrup, who is the inventor of C++.
-It's available for free to Tufts students on Safari too.
+It's available for free to Tufts students on O'Reilly Books too.

 Similarly, though it will not be assigned reading, the book Unix and Linux System Administration Handbook, 4th Edition by Evi Nemeth, Garth Snyder, Trent Hein, and Ben Whaley is a great source of information about Unix/Linux command level programming.
 Its stated goal is to teach you to administer a Unix system, but it's got tons of useful information for anybody trying to do serious work with Unix or Linux.
 To contrast their strengths: Kerrisk will tell you how to use program APIs in your C/C++ code to do things like create files, set permissions, etc; Nemeth et. al. are more likely to tell you how to do the same things from the command prompt.

 To re-emphasize: you should not have to buy any of these books to do well in the course.
 Then again, if you're like me and like to get good books that teach you things you didn't even know you should learn about, all of the above are great options.
-You'll probably be referring to several using Safari; Kerrisk and Weaving the Web are the only ones from which I expect to assign reading.
+You'll probably be referring to several using O'Reilly Books; Kerrisk and Weaving the Web are the only ones from which I expect to assign reading.